hackersanddesigners/Emoji-Proxies-Ghost-Messengers/readme.md

 2. [Button](Code/MQTT_button/)  - In this first example we connect a button to the module.
 When the button is pressed a message is sent to the live streaming server.
 If the server receives this message it will show a specific emote.
 This allows the physical audience to interact with the audience on the live streaming platform.
 3. [Neopixel](Code/MQTT_neopixel/)  - This example is more elaborate variation on the first example.
 A specifically crafted message on the live streaming platform can set the color of a led connected to the ESP32.
 4. [Relay](Code/MQTT_relay/)  - By connecting a relay (an electrically operated switch) we can turn on (and off) almost any device.
 Here we’ve connected a wacky flailing inflatable tube man.
+5. [Servo](Code/MQTT_servo/)  - A servo is a motor that can be controlled to rotate from 0 to 180 degrees and anywhere in between.
+The message send from the live streaming platform controls the servo.

 ### Message format